Wellpath

 Wellpath, formerly known as Correct Care Solutions is a healthcare company based in Nashville, Tennessee, U.S. and "one of the nation’s largest for-profit healthcare providers for prisoners."
 The company was founded in 2003 by Jerry Boyle.
 Currently, Wellpath is owned by private equity firm H.I.G.
 Capital and was formerly co-owned by Audax Group and Frazier Healthcare Partners.
 Wellpath's facilities exist in both the United States and Australia.
 Currently, there are 550 centers in 36 states.
 Their facilities treat around 300,000 patients per day.
 It operates the Florida Civil Commitment Center in Arcadia, Florida.
 Wellpath and CCS have been sued more than 1300 times for inadequate care according to a story in the Augusta Chronicle on January 12, 2019.

+In November 2024, Wellpath filed for Chapter 11 bankruptcy after being unable to meet debt commitments, as well as high rising and labor costs.
+The company listed assets and liabilities between $1 billion and $10 billion.

+On January 8, 2025, Wellpath received court approval to sell off its behavioral health division, Wellpath Recovery Solutions, to lenders, in an effort to eliminate over $375 million of Wellpath's debt.

 Divisions

 In 2018, Correct Care Solutions merged with Correctional Medical Group to create Wellpath.
-The company is made up of three divisions including local detentions, federal and state prisons, and inpatient and residential treatment facilities.
+Correct Care Solutions had acquired Conmed Healthcare Management in 2012.
+As of 2019 the company is made up of three divisions including local detentions, federal and state prisons, and inpatient and residential treatment facilities.